YashdalfTheGray/things/README.md

 ## OmTag

 This one was a request from the family members.
 I recreated a design that I saw on Thingiverse a while ago but couldn't find it again when I looked for it when the family request came in.
 It's just a little tag with [the ॐ](https://en.wikipedia.org/wiki/Om) on it.

+## AmiiboHolder

+This is a remix of [this project](https://www.thingiverse.com/thing:754095) on thingiverse.
+I wanted something that I would be able to stack in a tiered formation and interlock with each other.
+So I added pins to the bottom and top of this project and created a spacer (so that you can tier) and a cap (so that you can use it for other things besides an Amiibo).